menono-uk/SellInRuleEngine/README.md

 ## Overview
 The QualityCalculator library is a .net core library for applying business rules/policies to a supemarket's inventory data.
 It's purpose is to update an item's quality and sell in values on a daily basis.
-The library is a simple Rules Engine pattern, applying a set of compile time rules taken from classes implemented in the library.
-These are then loaded at runtime into a rules engine which then applies the relevant rules to a list of inventory data.
+The library is a simple Rules Engine that applies a set of rules classes implemented in the library.
+These are loaded at runtime into a rules engine which then applies the relevant rules to a list of inventory data and returns the updated inventory.

 ## Installation